Australian rules football in the Middle East: Israel and Palestine

 The Peace Team also returned for the Australian Football International Cup in 2011.
 The project ended shortly thereafter.

 A few of the AFL Peace Team's graduates led by Yonatan Belik went on to establish the Jerusalem Peace Lions football club (JPL) in May 2015 continuing the peace effort.
 Team's management was actively recruiting both Israeli and Palestinian players residing in Jerusalem and surrounding areas.
 The club competed internationally representing Israel and the region in the 3 consecutive AFL Euro Cups 2015-2017.

-In May 2018 a few former JPL players moved to Tel Aviv, and led by Shir Shalev started training in the HaYarkon park.
+In May 2018 a few former JPL players moved to Tel Aviv, and led by Shir Shalev started training in the Yarkon Park.
 In August 2018 they partnered with the sports platform OddBalls and formed the Tel Aviv Cheetahs football club.
 The Cheetahs and OddBalls are more focused on developing the sport itself rather than the activist work previously done by Peace Team and JPL, aiming to embed Australian rules football into Israeli cultural context and attract more local players.
 Prioritising the grassroots way of development the club's led to the club's squad being 3/4 Israeli.
 This allows the team to have a better chance at international European tournaments organised by AFL Europe, despite recent restrictions on the amount of Australian-born and raised participants allowed in the roster.
 Being the only active footy club in the region in 2018, the club went on to represent Israel internationally at the AFL Euro Cup 2018 in Cork, Ireland.

 In May 2019 OddBalls and the Tel Aviv Cheetahs' management formed a national team, the Israeli Beasts, aiming to represent Israel in the AFL Euro Cup 2019 that will take place on 29 June in Sweden.

+In 2023, a team representing the Tel Aviv Cheetahs travelled to Bulgaria to participate in a four-team tournament.
+The tournament also included two teams from London and a local Bulgarian team made up of players from the Sofia and Varna teams.

+Later the same year, Israel hosted its first Australian Rules international tournament in the city of Be'er Sheva to commemorate ANZAC day. the tournament included two Israeli teams, a team from the United Arab Emirates, and a team representing the Vienna Galahs.
+The tournament was won by the team from the UAE, and video from the tournament was hosted on the AFL's social media channels.